scoknig/personal-site/content/_index.md

 draft: false
 ---

 Hi there.
-I'm a Data Automation Engineer in South Louisiana who enjoys tech, open data, cycling, and being outdoors.
+I'm a Data Automation Engineer in South Louisiana who enjoys tech, open data, cycling, and exploring outdoors.

 Having written loads of complex software for clients through the years as a software & data engineer, I've come to enjoy practicing digital minimalism and keeping things simple when it comes to my own projects.
 This site is a testament to that.